[R.O. 2010 §630.010; Ord. No. 1020 §1, 4-20-2009; Ord. No. 1131 §1, 10-16-2012; Ord. No. 1243, 6-23-2017]

 Such application must include, but not be limited to, the following information, which shall be factors to be considered by the MODAG Loan Review Committee and approved by the Board of Aldermen in granting said request:

-The private to MODAG funds ratio may not be less than 2.5 to 1.
-The MODAG loan can be no lower than second in terms of lien.
+The private to MODAG funds ratio may not be less than 2.5 to 1 unless otherwise determined by the Board of Aldermen.
+The MODAG loan can be no lower than second in terms of lien priority.

-The applicant must present a But-For causation statement. ("But-For" the program funds, this business cannot commit to this project/activity.)
+The applicant must present a But-For causation statement. ("But-For" the program funds, the business cannot commit to this project/activity.)

 MODAG funds must be used in the least amount needed to gain any private commitment of funds necessary.